Real Lifesavers: The 5 Main Types of PFD Every Boater Should Know About

 What the USCG sees as a "Serviceable Condition"

-The USGC will at some point decide to pull you over.
+The USGC will, at some point, decide to pull you over.
 It may not even be because you were doing anything suspicious.
 It's just their job to ensure that passengers and boating equipment are all accounted for.

 One of the items they'll always check is the PFDs.
 Obviously, they'll check that you have the correct amount for the number of passengers on deck, but did you know they'll also be checking to make sure that the PFDs aren't worn down and are actually capable of preserving a person in the water?

-This is known as "serviceable condition."
+This is known as a "serviceable condition."
 While there's no time limit on the term "serviceable condition," it means there are no torn or fraying threads that could allow water to penetrate, the foam isn't waterlogged and the buoyancy hasn't deteriorated.

 It could even be a stiff buckle that gives trouble.
 Also, be sure to check all your PFDs at the beginning of the season and make sure rodents haven't made a mess of things.
 You never know what you might find!